AriJordan/OwnFallChallenge2020Judge/README.md

 # OwnFallChallenge2020Judge

-Reimplementation CodinGame's Fall Challenge 2020 judge in C++ to test/train bot locally
+Reimplementation of CodinGame's Fall Challenge 2020 judge in C++ to test/train bot locally